arnolanglade/arnolanglade.github.io/_posts/2021-02-26-data-validation.md

 ![Data validation](assets/img/posts/data-validation.jpg)
 [@heapdump](https://unsplash.com/@heapdump)

 In my previous [blog post](http://arnolanglade.github.io/command-handler-patterns.html), I spoke about command and command handler design patterns.
 I got several questions about data validation and how to give feedback to users.
-We are going to talk about several kinds of validation in this blog post.
+We are going to talk about several kinds of data validation in this blog post.
 First, we are going to speak about domain validation, this validation ensures we can build our domain objects in a good state depending on the business rules.
 Then, we are going to speak about command validation, we will use it to give feedback to users about data they submit to the application.

 Let’s take the same example of my previous blog post: an account creation.
 To create an account, my business expert expects that I provide a username and a password.
 The username should have at least three characters and should be unique.
 The password should have at least eight characters, an uppercase letter, a lowercase letter, and a number.

 ## Domain validation

 How to make sure the domain objects follow the business rules?
 Value object will help us to achieve that.
 I **strongly recommend you** wrap all primitives into value objects.
-It is a good way to introduce new types in your codebase and make it clearer and business-focused.
+It is a good way to introduce new types in your codebase, make it clearer and business-focused.
 And don't forget, value objects **cannot** be built in a wrong state.

 ```php
 final class Username